Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Numerical experiments

+The model for which we perform the experiments will not include source terms such as wall friction and interface friction, or diffusion, since these would lead to dissipation of energy in the continuous analysis.
+The test cases are chosen such that no discontinuities appear, for which the continuous analysis is invalid, since this would also necessitate dissipation of energy.
+Furthermore, the numerical experiments performed in this section will all be in the `well-posed regime' of the TFM, meaning that the initial conditions are chosen such that the eigenvalues of the model are real, and remain so.

+We use the discretization as outlined in \autoref{sec:discretization}, with the numerical fluxes given by \eqref{eq:semi-discrete_local_energy_conservation/specific_energy_1/numerical_flux_vector}.
+The vector $\v{d}_i$ of the pressure term is given by \eqref{eq:semi-discrete_local_energy_conservation/specific_energy_1/pressure_d_discretization}.
 We noted earlier that the scheme is spatially exactly energy-conserving, but not temporally.
 However, we can still obtain energy conservation by taking the time step sufficiently small.
 The difference between the initial energy $E_{h}^0$ and the final energy $E_{h}^{N_t}$ after $N_t$ time steps should then be in the order of the machine precision, and we shall term this difference the `energy error'.